-igle - meaning Eagle in French - is a small town just a few kilometres up the Rhone valley from Lake Geneva, situated in an area known as Chablais Vaudois.
+Aigle - Eagle in French - is a small town in Vaud just a few kilometres up the Rhone valley from Lake Geneva, situated in a region known as the Chablais.

-It is famous for its castle and its wines, for cyclists as a base for cycle tours and as the home of the Union Cycliste Internationale (UCI), and for train buffs for the narrow gauge mountain railways that start here as part of the Transports Publics du Chablais (TPC).
-Indeed, the trains and buses also make it a location many skiers use as a transit point, but the town itself is a very pleasant place to base yourself for a holiday, with many attractions other than ski resorts within easy reach.
+It is famous for its castle and its wines, and for cyclists as a base for cycle tours and as the home of the Union Cycliste Internationale (UCI).
+For train buffs it is renowned for the narrow gauge mountain railways that start here as part of the Transports Publics du Chablais (TPC).
+Indeed, the trains and buses also make it a location many skiers use as a transit point, but the town itself is a very pleasant place to base yourself for a holiday.
 With many resorts directly served by public transport from Aigle, you can put on your ski boots before you go.
-Amongst the ski areas you can easily reach are Villars, Gstaad, Leysin, Les Diablerets and the resorts of Les Portes du Soleil.
-Verbier is also an easy day trip.
+Amongst the ski areas you can easily reach in around an hour from the town by car, bus or rail are Villars, Gstaad, Leysin, Glacier3000, Les Diablerets, Les Portes du Soleil and Verbier.

-There are excellent rail and road links to Aigle from Geneva and Lausanne.
-The station is a stop on the main line between Geneva, Lausanne, Brig, Visp and Milan, and a motorway passes within a kilometre of the town.
+There are excellent rail and road links to Aigle from Geneva, Lausanne and Geneva, and onward links to Martigny, Visp and Brig.
+A motorway passes within a kilometre of the town.

 For accommodation, there is the charming three star Hotel du Nord in the centre of Aigle, a few minutes walk from the station.
 You can find more accommodation options at Bookings.com.